Rubentxu/hodei-verified-permissions/README.md

 - Enable `compat` feature for backwards compatibility

 **Option 2: Complete Migration**
-- Use `hodei-permissions-sdk` for authorization checks
+- Use `verified-permissions-sdk` for authorization checks
-- Use `sdk-admin` for policy management
+- Use `verified-permissions-sdk-admin` for policy management
-- Use `hodei` CLI for interactive tasks
+- Use `hvp` CLI for interactive tasks

 ### Detailed Guide